Coast to Coast

 Are there guided tours on the Coast to Coast Path?

 Yes.
-On our part-guided tour you’ll be accompanied by a qualified mountain guide through the challenging sections, then your group is self-guided for the easier second half.
+On our fully guided tour you’ll be accompanied by a qualified mountain guide.

 How are walkers supported on the Coast to Coast Path?